How To Redirect A WordPress URL? 6 Best Methods

 Now let us see how you can start redirecting your URL using the .htaccess method.
 The first thing you need to find out is the URL that you want to redirect as well as its new destination for mapping.

 Now the next part would be to make sure that you have successfully taken a backup of your WordPress site.
-This is required to make sure if anything went wrong during redirection, you can easily restore your website back.
+This is required to make sure if anything goes wrong during redirection, you can easily restore your website back.

 Now you need to access your website’s file directory.
 To do this you have various options such as using the FTP client FileZilla, through Cpanel, or WordPress file editor.